Table of Contents

 Outside of CRUK-CI, data is delivered through the FTP site: ftp1.cruk.cam.ac.uk.

-This is a vanilla FTP site that should be accessible by any FTP client you choose.
+This is an FTP site running the FTP protocol with TLS encryption (sometimes known as FTPS).
+You should be able to connect to the site using any up to date FTP client you choose.
 Your group will have been provided a user name and password for accessing the site when your group arranged to use the CRUK-CI sequencing service.
 Your data will be in a private region of the server only accessible with your group's credentials.
 The site is read only.

 Files are available on the FTP site for a guaranteed thirty (30) days after sequencing.
 You MUST fetch the files in this time period.
 The files will be removed from the FTP site once this time has elapsed.